Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a live channel.](ref:deletelivechannel)
+> For more information about the API call used go to [Deletes a live channel.](ref:deletelivechannel)

 ## Delete Live Input